Determining isotopy classes of crossing arcs in alternating links: Ideal partially flat geodesic triangulations

 \vv

-\textbf{Lemma 5.2.} \h Suppose $E$ is ф new vertex of a cross-section $Q'$ on horosphere $H$ with the center $P$.
+\textbf{Lemma 4.3.} \h Suppose $E$ is a new vertex of the cross-section $Q'$.
 Suppose further $E$ resulted from the subdivision of the face of $\Pi_i$ that is incident to the edge $CD$ of $Q$.
-Then either $E$ lies either in the interior of $Q$, or on $CD$, or in the part of $H$ bounded by the lines $CD, AD, BC$ and on the other side of the line $CD$ from $AB$ (the area where $E$ may lie is shown on Fig.10.)
+Then $E$ lies either in the interior of $Q$, or on $CD$, or in the part of $H$ bounded by the lines $CD, AD, BC$ and on the other side of the line $CD$ from $AB$ (the area where $E$ may lie is shown in grey on Fig.9).

-\vv \textbf{Proof of Lemma 5.2.} We subdivided the faces of $\Pi_i$ so that the image of any new edge under $f$ lies entirely in the image of the face it subdivides.
-Since $f$ is a homeomorphism for $\Pi_i$ (by Proposition 4.1), any new edge of $\Pi_i'$ resulting from the subdivision of $\Pi_i$ does not intersect the interior of any face of $\Pi_i$ besides the one it subdivides.
+\vv \textbf{Proof of Lemma 4.3.} Suppose first $\dot{F}$ does not meet $v$.
+Since $f$ is a homeomorphism on faces of $\Pi_i-\{v\}$ (by Proposition 3.2), any new edge of $\Pi_i'$ resulting from the subdivision of $\dot{F}$ does not intersect the interior of any face of $\Pi_i$ besides $F$.

+Now suppose $\dot{F}$ has $v$ among its vertices.
+Then the new edges resulting from the subdivision of $\dot{F}$ are all vertical geodesics.
+Since there are no two levels of faces anywhere (see the proof of Lemma 3.3), these new edges do not pierce the interior of any face (besides $F$) as well.

 Denote the geodesics that pierce $H$ at the points $A, B, C, D, E$ by $\alpha, \beta, \gamma, \delta, \eta$ respectively.
 If $E$ lies outside the specified area, $\eta$ pierces a face adjacent to either $AD$ or $AB$ or $BC$, a contradiction. $\Box$